danielgaskell/scc/doc/network.md

 ### Proxy servers

-By default, HTTP functions support only unencrypted connections (URLs beginning with `http://`).
-Native support for SSL-encrypted connections (URLs beginning with `https://`) is not practical on 8-bit hardware.
-However, it is possible to access HTTPS sites by using a modern go-between computer running a web proxy such as [WebOne](https://github.com/atauenis/webone).
+HTTP functions will only support SSL-encrypted connections (URLs beginning with `https://`) on hardware that supports SSL/TLS.
+Alternatively, it is possible to access HTTPS sites by using a modern go-between computer running a web proxy such as [WebOne](https://github.com/atauenis/webone).
 To route requests through a proxy, place the IP address of the proxy computer into the global buffer `_http_proxy_ip` (using, e.g., `DNS_Resolve()`) and the proxy's port into the global variable `_http_proxy_port`.
 For example:

 ```c
 DNS_Resolve(_symbank, "192.168.0.19", _http_proxy_ip);